 How to Apply for Federal Financial Aid

-New students must complete the Free Application for Federal Student Aid (FAFSA) or FAFSA on the Web at https://fafsa.ed.gov/.
-Each academic year, continuing students must reapply by completing a FAFSA, Renewal FAFSA, or FAFSA on the Web.
+New students must complete the Free Application for Federal Student Aid (FAFSA) or FAFSA on the web at Federal Student Aid.
+Each academic year, continuing students must reapply by completing a FAFSA, Renewal FAFSA, or FAFSA on the web.
 Scholarships require separate applications.
 Specific information regarding financial assistance, including application deadlines or priority dates, may be obtained from the college Office of Student Financial Aid.

 Types of Aid

 Grants, loans, student employment, and scholarship funds may be available from federal, state, and/or private sources.